Receipts: Booker T. Washington’s “slave” food memories

 While Jane Ferguson’s claim-to-fame is Booker T. Washington, she was a pioneer in her own right.
 After moving to Malden, she became the town’s first Black homeowner despite receiving threats from the Ku Klux Klan.
 Through her church, African Zion Baptist Church, she worked with members of the congregation to assist others transitioning from enslavement to freedom.

-“I cannot remember a single instance during my childhood or early boyhood when our entire family sat down to the table together, and God’s blessing was asked, and the family ate a meal in a civilized manner.
+In Chapter 1 of his book, Washington writes, “I cannot remember a single instance during my childhood or early boyhood when our entire family sat down to the table together, and God’s blessing was asked, and the family ate a meal in a civilized manner.
 On the plantation in Virginia, and even later, meals were gotten by the children very much as dumb animals get theirs.
 It was a piece of bread here and a scrap of meat there.
 It was a cup of milk at one time and some potatoes at another.
 Sometimes a portion of our family would eat out of the skillet or pot, while some one else would eat from a tin plate held on the knees, and often using nothing but the hands with which to hold the food.
 When I had grown to sufficient size, I was required to go to the “big house” at meal-times to fan the flies from the table by means of a large set of paper fans operated by a pulley.”

-“Of course as the war was prolonged the white people, in many cases, often found it difficult to secure food for themselves.
+He continues, “Of course as the war was prolonged the white people, in many cases, often found it difficult to secure food for themselves.
 I think the slaves felt the deprivation less than the whites, because the usual diet for the slaves was corn bread and pork, and these could be raised on the plantation; but coffee, tea, sugar, and other articles which the whites had been accustomed to use could not be raised on the plantation, and the conditions brought about by the war frequently made it impossible to secure these things.
 The whites were often in great straits.
 Parched corn was used for coffee, and a kind of black molasses was used instead of sugar.
 Many times nothing was used to sweeten the so-called tea and coffee.”

 References: